 You can change the priority of multiple tickets at once by selecting Other > Set Priority in the bulk ticket toolbar.

 In the pop-up window, you can either select from the four default priority levels, or assign a numerical priority to your selected tickets.
 Once you have made your changes click Update to finalize the ticket revisions.

 Changing Ticket Status

-You can change the ticket status multiple tickets at once by selecting Other > Change Status in the batch ticket toolbar.
+You can change the ticket status multiple tickets at once by selecting Other > Change Status in the bulk ticket toolbar.

 This will open up the ticket status window.
 From here, you can select from the list of all default ticket statuses in Incident IQ expect for Deleted.
 Once you have made your changes, click Update to finalize the ticket revisions.

 You can add shortcuts to multiple tickets at once.
 Start by selecting the tickets with the same issue on the left hand side of each ticket.
 Next, click on the Other button and then select Run Shortcuts.
 Here you will select which shortcut you would like to run for these tickets.